ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This is left to the discretion of the manufacturers, but they should consider how it affects the above-mentioned claims and the attestation eco-system for their devices.
 The considerations are the same for all three forms of this claim.

-#### Random Number Based OEMID
+#### Random Number Based OEM ID

-The random number based OEMID MUST always be 16 bytes (128 bits) long.
+The random number based OEM ID MUST always be 16 bytes (128 bits) long.

 The OEM may create their own ID by using a cryptographic-quality random number generator.
 They would perform this only once in the life of the company to generate the single ID for said company.